rmehri01/Housing-Finder/README.md

 The following responses may occur on any of the routes when providing an incorrect request body:

-* `400 Bad Request` – Due to failing a predicate like valid url or non-empty string.
+* `400 Bad Request` – Due to failing a predicate like valid URL or non-empty string.
 * `422 Unprocessable Entity` – Correct syntax but wrong fields for example.

 When trying to use secured or admin routes with invalid credentials, you will get: